godotgildor/fastq_compression_comparison/README.md

 As is widely accepted, researchers at a minimum should gzip compress their raw FASTQ files.
 For the HiSeq data, this provided a close to 75% reduction in storage space compared to the raw FASTQ.
-Add in the fact that gzipped files are cheap to decompress and the fact that most bioinformatics tools already accept gzipped FASTQ files as input, there are few reasons to keep raw FASTQ file around very long.
+Add in the fact that gzipped files are cheap to decompress and the fact that most bioinformatics tools already accept gzipped FASTQ files as input, and I think you'll find there are few reasons to keep raw FASTQ file around very long.

 For users who are interested in even greater storage savings though, Spring appears to be a compelling option.
 I saw file sizes that saved an additional 55% - 66% storage space compared to gzipped FASTQ files.